MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-page-layout.md

 ## Step 2: Create a new web template that extends our base layout template

-We are going to create a web template that will read the navigation record from the associated web page (see below).
-We will also extend the base template we created in the previous step.
-Web templates can be used as re-usable components when creating advanced sites.
+We're going to create a web template that will read the navigation record from the associated web page (see below).
+We'll also extend the base template we created in the previous step.
+Web templates can be used as reusable components when creating advanced sites.

 1. In the **Portal Management app**, scroll to the **Content** section and select **Web Templates**.

-1. From **Active Web Templates** screen, select **New**.
+1. From the **Active Web Templates** screen, select **New**.

 1. Name the web template to **Weblinks Left Navigation**.